wbosley/Scheduler/README.md

 <img src="Images/setDomain2.png" width = "700">

-Under the heading "Authroised JavaScript origins", press "ADD URL".
+Under the heading "Authorised JavaScript origins", press "ADD URL".
 An image of the button you need to press is pointed at by a red arrow in the image above.

 <img src="Images/setDomain3.png" width = "700">